 'Bring this on her behalf she asked me to,'

 On her name tag was Ivana.
-She was slightly taller than Dasha, with black wavy hair and dark grey eyes.
-Lincoln thought she had a slight resemblance to Maria.
+She was slightly taller than Dasha, Lincoln thought she had a slight resemblance to Maria.

 'What's with you today, you can't settle for just a minute and talk to me?'
 Maria asked upon Ivana's departure

-Even though she was unique, Maria was still just an everyday girl who doesn't like being ignored for long periods of time.
+Even though she was unique in her own way, Maria was still just an everyday girl who doesn't like being ignored for long periods of time.
 She once walked out on a lunch with him because he was too busy talking to Shane and Ashton outside the diner.

 'Linc, what do you believe?'